Wasserstein projection estimators for circular distributions: Numerical results

-Figures~\ref{fig_vM} and \ref{fig_vM2} plot the ratio of the mean squared errors of the $L^1$ and $L^2$ Wasserstein projection estimators to that of the maximum likelihood estimator with respect to $n$ and $\kappa$, respectively.
+Specifically, the ratios are plotted against the sample size $n$ in Figure~\ref{fig_vM}, and against the concentration parameter $\kappa$ in Figure~\ref{fig_vM2}.
 Note that the mean squared errors do not depend on $\mu$ due to shift invariance.
 The Wasserstein projection estimators attain estimation accuracy comparable to the maximum likelihood estimator.

+\citet{AM2022} showed that the $L^2$ Wasserstien projection estimator is efficient for one-dimensional Gaussian distributions.
+Figures~\ref{fig_vM} and \ref{fig_vM2} indicate a similar property for the von Mises distribution, which can be viewed as a circular analogue of the one-dimensional Gaussian distribution for large $\kappa$.